 Katie S pointed out a study from Bristol University which shows that moving your body for as little as 10 minutes releases GABA, a neurotransmitter that helps keep impulses in check.
 Stepping out for fresh air and getting up and taking regular breaks are easy ways to boost productivity.

 Luke preached the gospel of good posture, pointing out that core strengthening exercises can help your back.
 His latest tip is to imagine holding an orange between your shoulder blades and to bring them back as if you’re squeezing it.
 Bronwen likes a standing desk, which can help keep the blood flowing.

 Choose the right technology

 Without seamlessly syncing cloud services, we wouldn’t be able to work from home the way we do.
 It’s critical that your business chooses the right technologies to enable working from home.
-At TopLine, we use Dropbox for documents, Teams for instant messaging, Zoom for video calls, and Asana to help keep the day focused, all of which are easy to access from anywhere in the world.
+We use Dropbox for documents, Teams for instant messaging, Zoom for video calls, and Asana to help keep the day focused, all of which are easy to access from anywhere in the world.